LordSmaul/First-Semester-Projects/README.md

 Program 3: Intro to file reading
  - Program reads in numbers from a file into an array, then performs a series of operations:
- -  Prints the sum of all numbers in the file
+ - (1) Prints the sum of all numbers in the file
- -  Counts number of even/odd numbers
+ - (2) Counts/prints number of even/odd numbers
- -  Counts the number of positive/negative numbers
+ - (3) Counts/prints the number of positive/negative numbers
- -  Prints the sums of the mirror index pairs of the array
+ - (4) Prints the sums of the mirror index pairs of the array
- -  Displays the array forwards and backwards
+ - (5) Displays the array forwards and backwards
- -  Finds the max number, min number, mean, and median of the array I also wrote a separate function that populates a .txt file with numbers to make testing the program easier and more randomized
+ - (6) Finds the max number, min number, mean, and median of the array I also wrote a separate function that populates a .txt file with numbers to make testing the program easier and more randomized

 Program 4: File reading with structures
 - Program creates a pointer array of user-defined structures of students; each structure contains their name, a generated email, and some test scores.
 The program then generates a letter grade and prints out the information of the students who scored best on each test and the student who scored best overall